 - 1.5 The community have been consulted about what issues are important to them.
 A number of issues were identified as being particularly important for the Parish of Embleton.
 Some of the key issues were to protect and promote the special landscapes around the settlements of Christon Bank and Embleton village, particularly the Northumberland Coast Area of Outstanding Natural Beauty.
 There were concerns that any new housing should be affordable for young people, and that they should be for people who want to live permanently in the area.
 There was also a strong desire to ensure that new development is of high-quality design and sympathetic to the local environment.
 These, and other comments made during a series of consultations, have resulted in a set of planning policies that seek to ensure that future development in the Neighbourhood Area will reflect the views of the local community. - 1.6 Evidence produced by Northumberland County Council to support their emerging Local Plan has been used in preparing the Neighbourhood Plan.
 This evidence can be found on their website (see Appendix C), but there is detailed evidence in relation to landscapes, housing, recreational space and the local economy.
-All these documents, as well as the results of the public consultation, form the Evidence Base for the Plan. - 1.7 Consultation on the pre-submission draft plan took place in early 2019.
-This submission version of the plan has been modified having regard to the representations made in response to that consultation and the Steering Group's review of these.
+All these documents, as well as the results of the public consultation, form the Evidence Base for the Plan.

+1.7 Consultation on the pre-submission draft Plan took place in early 2019.
+The submission version of the Plan was modified having regard to the representations made in response to that consultation and the Steering Group's review of those representations.
+The Plan has been subsequently modified further in accordance with recommendations made through the independent examination.